 IRA CHARITABLE DONATIONS

-The IRA Charitable Rollover is an excellent way to support New York Public Radio/WNYC and receive tax benefits in return.
+The IRA Charitable Rollover (also known as a Qualified Charitable Distribution/QCD) is an excellent way to support New York Public Radio/WNYC and receive tax benefits in return.
 As you plan your required minimum distributions for the year, consider using your IRA account to make the most of your charitable giving.

 Benefits of the IRA Charitable Rollover: